kekse1/count.php/README.md

 The second dependency is a configured `FONTS` directory with '.ttf' fonts installed in it! ..

+## Installation
+The easiest way is to just use this `count.php` with it's default configuration: copy it to some path in your web root, create a 'count/' directory in the same path (with `chmod 1777` maybe), and that's all! :)~

+The possible rest is described below, in the [Configuration section](#configuration).

 ## Configuration
 The configuration is just a set of constants.
 Look below at "CLI Mode" to get to know how to verify your own configuration (via `-c/--config`)!